 Second, the food was all elegantly presented and tasted divine.
 The dishes weren’t the most innovative food I’ve eaten but they were all executed perfectly in terms of seasoning and cooking techniques.
 Highlights of the dinner were the homemade breads, the red prawns with beans, deep fried monk fish, Mora Romagnola baby pork, the duo of squab, and the homemade chocolates.
 All the breads served were absolutely delicious in terms of texture and flavor.
 My favorites were the polenta crisps (crunchy and buttery) and the warm rolls.
 The red prawns with beans was not only a visually stunning dish but the flavors were spot on.
 Tender prawns with creamy white beans paired with five different kinds of fish roes which added the perfect pop of texture.
 I usually don’t like monk fish but their version was superb.
 Crispy fried monk fish filled with soppressata with silky potato cream and a kick of spice from the Jamaican pepper was a heavenly combination of flavors.
 Next, the Mora Romagnola baby pork was another sublime dish due to its crunchy skin with supple sweet meat and herbaceous greens.
 Their famous dish, the squab breast and leg was flawlessly executed.
 The squab breast was cooked to medium rare perfection and the leg confit was utterly tender.
 Served with sweet bell pepper sauce and relish with rich and fluffy potato croquette was the perfect way to end the savory courses.
 The homemade chocolates offered at the very end of the meal were also exquisite.
 The only problem was that I was so full that I couldn’t try all of them!

 Lastly, our wine pairing was absolutely divine.
 All three wines we tasted were beautifully paired with our meal, each tasting so delectable.
 We had the opportunity to try more wines but since they keep pouring you the same wine until the next pairing is ready, I was feeling quite relaxed.
-My overall rating for Enoteca Pinchiorri is a 8.5-9/10 due to the outstanding service and magnificent wines.
+My overall rating for Enoteca Pinchiorri is an 8.5/10 due to the outstanding service and magnificent wines.

 After finishing our meal we had a tour of the kitchen and the famous wine cellar.

 Enoteca Pinchiorri is not only a restaurant but a true fine dining experience.
-Everything from the ambience, service, food, and wine was extraordinary.
-If you’re looking for a luxury experience to wine and dine like true royalty then I would highly recommend coming here for a once in a lifetime gastronomic adventure.
+Everything from the ambience, service, food and wine was extraordinary.
+If you’re looking for a luxury experience to wine and dine like true royalty then I would highly recommend coming here for a once-in-a-lifetime gastronomic adventure.